iennae/ama/README.md

 # Ask Me Anything

 I'm a Developer Advocate at Microsoft, speaker, and an author.
 I also help with the global [devopsdays](https://devopsdays.org/) Organization as well as [Kubernetes Community Days](https://kubernetescommunitydays.org/).
+I founded [CoffeeOps](http://www.coffeeops.org/) and started the Sparkly DevOps movement.

 You can find me on twitter: [@sigje](https://twitter.com/sigje) and on dev.to [@sigje](https://dev.to/sigje)